oclint/oclint-docs/guide/cmake.rst

     oclint-json-compilation-database

-For advanced usage, detail instructions can be found in their manuals.
+For advanced usage, detail instructions can be found in `oclint <../manual/oclint.html>`_ and `oclint-json-compilation-database <../manual/oclint-json-compilation-database.html>`_ manuals respectively.